-The central objective of this conference is to bring together researchers, academics, policy makers, urban planners and cultural practitioners to share knowledge about the complex relationship between city branding, bottom-up community processes and large-scale events such as the European Capital of Culture title.
+The central objective of this conference, happening between the 22nd and 24th of November 2017, is to bring together researchers, academics, policy makers, urban planners and cultural practitioners to share knowledge about the complex relationship between city branding, bottom-up community processes and large-scale events such as the European Capital of Culture title.

 This year’s conference brings together researchers, cultural practitioners and policy makers to share knowledge about the social dynamics through which space (public, private and virtual) serves as a site of discourse, contestation and critical reflection within and between communities.